-- becoming aware of where new risks have developed as result of the way human activity has spread globally and in complicated and networked ways - modifying global systems in ways that reduce these new risks or provide alternative networks.
+- becoming aware of where new risks have developed as a result of the way human activity has spread globally and in complicated and networked ways - modifying global systems in ways that reduce these new risks or provide alternative networks.

 Together, these strategies are building resilience.
-Resilient systems have an ability to 'bounce back' if a shock does occur, such as the Global Financial Crisis or the 2011 Japanese tsunami.
+Resilient systems have an ability to 'bounce back' if a shock does occur.
+On each occasion - be it the Global Financial Crisis (2008), the Japanese tsunami (2011) or the Covid-19 pandemic lessons are hopefully learned that will help increase global resilience the next time a similar thing happens.